Inverse design of deployable origami structures that approximate a general surface

 {\textit{Step 5:~Quality of approximations.}}~We measure the maximum distance between like vertices on the origami and targeted surfaces after registration to characterize the quality of approximation.
 This calculation is done for both the shape optimized and point optimized surfaces, i.e.,

 respectively.
 Here, $\langle L \rangle$ denotes the average length of the quad-mesh edges discretizing the targeted surface (see \ref{sect:ap-procedure}.2).

-{\textit{Comments and generalizations.}} The heuristic for success in this two-stage optimization procedure is that shape optimization does the bulk of the work, while point optimization supplies the finishing touch.
-Recall that the input length array is restricted when optimizing for shape (Eq.~(\ref{eq:fSh})).
+{\textit{Comments and generalizations.}} {The heuristic for success in this two-stage optimization procedure is that shape optimization does the bulk of the work --- approximating well the global surface, except possibly in some small regions of the pattern --- while point optimization supplies a refinement that corrects the poorly approximated regions but otherwise does not dramatically change the pattern.} Recall that the input length array is restricted when optimizing for shape (Eq.~(\ref{eq:fSh})).
 Without this restriction, we find shape optimization to be far too flexible, leading to origami with distorted aspect ratios ill-suited for practical application (see \ref{sect:ap-procedure}.2 and Fig.~\ref{fig:ap-distort}).
-We also find point optimization to be delicate, leading to quality results only if the input is already fairly close to the desired surface.
-Thus, the two stages of optimization outlined is a ``best practice'', as long as the heuristic is met.
-We therefore typically look for shape optimization to yield $d^{\star} < 1$, so that distances between like vertices on the two surfaces are no larger than the characteristic length of the mesh-panels.
-In this case, point optimization often yields quality refinement $d^{\star \star} \approx 0.5$ to 0.05 $ d^{\star}$ (see Table~\ref{tabel:eval}) by slight perturbation $(\boldsymbol{\alpha}^{\star \star}_0, \boldsymbol{l}^{\star \star}_{0}, \omega^{\star\star}) \approx (\boldsymbol{\alpha}^{\star}_0, l_0^{\star}\boldsymbol{1}, \omega^{\star})$; a result likely facilitated by the extreme non-linearity inherent to folding origami.
+We also find point optimization to be delicate, leading to quality results only if the input is already fairly close to the desired surface. { These features motivated our two-stage optimization procedure.} We typically look for shape optimization to yield $d^{\star} < 1$, so that distances between like vertices on the two surfaces are no larger than the characteristic length of the mesh-panels.
+In this case, point optimization often yields quality refinement $d^{\star \star} \approx 0.5$ to 0.05 $ d^{\star}$ (see Table~\ref{tabel:eval}) by slight perturbation $(\boldsymbol{\alpha}^{\star \star}_0, \boldsymbol{l}^{\star \star}_{0}, \omega^{\star\star}) \approx (\boldsymbol{\alpha}^{\star}_0, l_0^{\star}\boldsymbol{1}, \omega^{\star})$, a result likely facilitated by the extreme non-linearity inherent to folding origami.